AbdulkadirOzel/github-page-baysanlab/CakmakLab/index.md

 {% capture text %}

-Our up-to-date articles from members of Baysan Lab are shown in this section.
+Our up-to-date articles from members of Cakmak Lab are shown in this section.
 You can access our article list in chronologic order from the link below.

 {%
   include button.html